 What advice would you give skiers buying boots?

 Don’t buy them too big.
 A boot that is too big can cause similar issues to a boot that is too small.
 Black toe nails, pressure points, foot cramping, etc.

 What does a custom footbed typically cost?
 Is boot fitting typically included in the cost of buying a new pair of ski boots?

 Most custom footbeds range from $99 and up.
 Boot fitting is usually included with the purchase of a boot.
 From start to finish, molding and construction of a custom footbed takes 45 minutes to an hour.
 A boot fit could be half an hour or more depending on the issues I find.

 Shell grinds are relatively quick.
 If I have to stretch a shell, that process takes longer for heating and cooling the shell.
 I think most boot fitters prefer work by appointment so that we have the time to focus on you.

-Rich Hill is the retail manager and ski boot fitter at Inside Edge in Queensbury, NY.
+Rich Hill is now the ski boot fitter at Sports Page in Glens Falls, NY.